grafana/loki/docs/sources/send-data/fluentbit/_index.md

 ```

 By default it will collect all containers logs and extract labels from Kubernetes API (`container_name`, `namespace`, etc..).

+If you also want to host your Loki insance inside the cluster install the [official Loki helm chart](https://grafana.com/docs/loki/latest/setup/install/helm/).

 ### AWS Elastic Container Service (ECS)